survivejs/react-book/manuscript/03_webpack_and_react.md

 If I want something mutable, I'll use `let` instead. `let` is scoped to the code block and is another new feature introduced with ES6.
 These both are good safety measures.

 W> Avoid rendering directly to `document.body`.
 This can cause strange problems with relying on it.
-Instead give React a little sandbox of its own.
+Instead, give React a little sandbox of its own.
 That way everyone, including React, will stay happy.

 If you hit `npm start` now, you should see something familiar at **localhost:8080**.

-Before moving on this is a good chance to get rid of the old `component.js` file.
+Before moving on, this is a good chance to get rid of the old `component.js` file.
 It might be hanging around at `app` root.

 ## Activating Hot Loading for Development

 Note that every time you perform a modification, the browser updates with a flash.
 That's unfortunate because this means our application loses state.
-It doesn't matter yet but as we keep on expanding the application this will become painful.
+It doesn't matter yet, but as we keep on expanding the application this will become painful.
 It is annoying to manipulate the user interface back to the state in which it was to test something.

 We can work around this problem using hot loading.
 This is enabled by [react-hot-loader](https://gaearon.github.io/react-hot-loader/).
 It will swap React components one by one as they change without forcing a full refresh.
-There will be times when that will be necessary but it will help a lot.
+There will be times when that will be necessary, but it will help a lot.
 Once you get used to hot loading, it is hard to live without.

 To enable hot loading for React, you should first install the package using